Do you have disability insurance? If not, this would be a great time for buying disability insurance. To find out why, read on.

 - Portability.
 Workplace disability insurance may have limited features and is active only while you have your job.
 Individual disability insurance, on the other hand, makes sure you are never without disability coverage when you need it, even when you’re in between jobs.

 - Tax benefits.
-Benefits received are completely tax free.
+Benefits received are completely income tax-free.

 In spite of the advantages, there are still a few myths that keep people from buying disability insurance.
 Some people think that workers compensation will pay for a disability.
 But workers’ compensation kicks in only when an accident occurs on the job.
 About 90 percent of disabilities are not related to the workplace.
 In fact, most disabilities are due to an illness, not an accident.
 There is also a tendency to think that Social Security can cover your needs when a disability strikes, but that may not be the case.
 About 65 percent of applicants for Social Security disability benefits are initially denied.

-Having your own coverage could mean financial survival for you and your family.
-You can receive the best disability coverage by shopping the top-rated insurance carriers.
+At AccuQuote, we believe that having your own coverage could mean financial survival for you and your family.
+You can receive the best disability insurance quotes, from the top-rated, brand-name insurance companies you know and trust.
 Get a free quote.